TechNodes2-0/.github/profile/README.md

 ## How to Get Involved

-1. **Join Our Community**: Register for free on [www.technodes.com](https://www.technodes.com) and become a member of our vibrant community.
+1. **Join Our Community**: Register for free on [Technode Offcial Website](https://technodes.netlify.app/) and become a member of our vibrant community.
 Gain access to forums, projects, and a network of like-minded individuals.

 2. **Explore Open-Source Projects**: Discover a wide range of projects, from software development to hardware.
 Contribute and collaborate on projects that align with your interests and expertise.